Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 Subcutaneous and visceral.
 Subcutaneous fat lies under the skin, around the organs, and along with the bones.
 Visceral fat lies inside the abdominal cavity, surrounding vital organs such as the liver, pancreas, stomach, intestines, kidneys, heart, lungs, and spleen.
 Visceral fat correlates with obesity, diabetes, high blood pressure, and other health problems.

 While running burns calories, it does not burn visceral fat.
-This means that even though you might see some changes in your waistline after running, you won’t necessarily lose belly fat.
+This means that even though you might see changes in your waistline after running, you won’t necessarily lose belly fat.
 However, there are ways to help reduce your risk of developing this type of body fat.

 Does running help you lose weight?